-Virginia Tech Research Projects (Trawl Survey and HSC/Shorebird Interaction Studies)
+Virginia Tech Research Projects (Trawl Survey, Tagging Study, Shorebird Use of VA as a Stopover)

-In 2007, Virginia Tech again used funding from Congress for various horseshoe crab research projects.
-Virginia Tech conducted several horseshoe crab and shorebird-related projects including the benthic trawl survey.
-In 2007, some areas have been sampled for abundance data for up to five years.
-The trawl survey shows increases in all demographic groups of horseshoe crabs.
-As part of the survey researchers from Virginia Tech have been working on the development of criteria to identify horseshoe crabs newly recruited to the spawning population.
-To date, no quick, effective method has been developed.
-The survey will continue in 2008.
-However, the New York apex portion of the survey will not be conducted because of budget constraints.
-VT is expected to receive almost \$400,000 in 2008 to continue its work on horseshoe crabs.
+In 2008, Virginia Tech again used funding from Congress for various horseshoe crab and shorebird research projects, including the benthic trawl survey.
+In 2008, some areas have been sampled for abundance data for up to six years.
+The trawl survey shows an increase (though not significant) in mean catch since 2007 in only primiparous females.
+Mean catches for all other demographics decreased since 2007.
+The survey will continue in 2009 including the New York apex portion of the survey.
+VT is expected to receive federal funding (\$400K) in FY2009 to continue its work in 2010.
 The PRT stresses the importance of the survey as it is expected to provide the most reliable estimates of horseshoe crab population abundance.